Updated 9 November 2020

 Median predictions are shown below (these are also minPY predictions as defined on the MIRI dataset page, calculated from ‘cumulative distributions’ sheet in updated dataset spreadsheet also available there).

 FHI survey data

 The FHI survey results suggest that people’s views are not very different if they work in computer science or other parts of academia.
 We have not investigated this evidence in more detail.

-Biases from optimistic predictors and information asymmetries: Differences of opinion among groups who predict AI suggest that either some groups have more information, or that biases exist in some of the groups.
+Biases from optimistic predictors and information asymmetries: Differences of opinion among groups who predict AI suggest that either some groups have more information, or that biases exist between predictions made by the groups (e.g. even among unbiased but noisy forecasters, if only people most optimistic about a field enter it, then the views of those in the field will be biased toward optimism) .
 Either of these is valuable to know about, so that we can either look into the additional information, or try to correct for the biases.